 If you’ve decided that buying a house with cash is not doable or practical, then you’ll need to know how much you can afford to borrow.
 Defined another way, you’ll need to know how much a lender would be willing to loan you.
+You can find out how much home you can afford with our home affordability calculator.
 Traditionally, buyers put 20% down on their new homes, although that’s not always realistic given today’s home prices.

 So, even if you’re not paying for the entire home with cash, you’ll still need to consider how much money you have saved, and whether it’s enough for your down payment, any applicable closing costs, moving costs, any home repairs, and so forth.
 Plus, when qualifying for a mortgage, lenders will review things like your credit report, employment history, earnings, assets and debt, to make sure you can meet your mortgage payment obligations.

 Once you’ve gone through the process of borrowing your first mortgage, you may feel a (much deserved) sigh of relief.
 Navigating the mortgage borrowing process can be overwhelming, but it can be well worth it once you’re able to transform your new house into a home.